We are also available by email or phone (503-494-1888) to answer individual questions, or we can set up personal appointments.

 Stage 1: The application

 The MD/PhD program receives its applications through the OHSU MD Admission process.
 We abide by all MD program requirements.
 Their web page describes the process before we receive applications.
-We receive them after both AMCAS applicaiton and secondary application have been recieved.
+We receive them after both AMCAS application and secondary application have been received.

 Stage 2: The interview

 The interview "Day" is really a day and a half long.
-It consists of the MD interview MMI, 3 MD/PhD interviews, a faculty researcher interview, plus various interview activities to interact with current students and program leadership.
-We have 7 of these between October 1 and March 1.
-Each interview day has no more than 8 MD/PhD candidates invited, usually we have a full group.
+It consists of the MD interview MMI, 3 MD/PhD interviews, 1-3 faculty researcher interviews, plus various interview activities to interact with current students and program leadership.
+We usually have 6-7 of these between October 1 and February 1.
+Each interview day has no more than 10 MD/PhD candidates invited.

 The faculty research interviewer is selected by the program coordinator based on faculty availability and the MD/PhD secondary application.